evkx/evkx.github.io/content/models/porsche/taycan/taycan_turbo_s_cross_turismo_gen1/_index.md

 ## Performance

-With overboost, the Porsche Taycan Turbo S Cross Turismo (GEN1) has a maximum power of 560 KW (761 hp / 751 bhp).
-Without overboost, it is 460 KW (625 hp / 625 bhp) The torque is 850 nm with overboost and  without overboost.
-It can sprint from 0 to 100km/h (0 to 62mph) in 2.8 seconds and has a top speed of 260 km/h (162 mph).
+With overboost, the Porsche Taycan Turbo S Cross Turismo (GEN1) reaches a maximum power of 560 kW (761 hp / 751 bhp).
+Without overboost, it provides a strong 460 kW (625 hp / 617 bhp).
+The maxium torque is at 850 Nm (627 ft-lb).
+This powerhouse can accelerate from 0 to 100 km/h (0 to 62 mph) in just 2.8 seconds and reaches a top speed of 260 km/h (162 mph), showcasing its impressive performance.

 ## Battery, range, and charging